Skip to main content

 Native Range

-Native to southern Europe east through central Asia to northern China.
-Found on dry rocky slopes and open woodlands.
+Native to southern Europe east through the Balkans, the Caucasus, and central Asia to northern China, growing on dry rocky slopes and in open woodlands at low to middle elevations.

 Suggested Uses